Clarence George Issenmann: Priesthood

-Issenmann was ordained to the priesthood for the Archdiocese of Cincinnati by Archbishop John McNicholas on June 29, 1932.
+Issenmann was ordained to the priesthood for the Archdiocese of Cincinnati by Archbishop John McNicholas on June 29, 1932, in the chapel of Mt.
+St. Mary's Norwood campus.
 After his ordination, Issenmann continued his studies at the University of Fribourg in Fribourg, Switzerland, obtaining his Licentiate of Philosophy.
 He then entered the Pontifical University of St. Thomas Aquinas in Rome, Receiving a Doctor of Theology degree.
 After returning to the United States, Issenmann entered Regis University in Denver, Colorado, where he received a Doctor of Journalism degree.
 While in Denver, Issenmann also worked on the staff of the Denver Register.

-In 1938, Issenmann was appointed editor of the archdiocesan newspaper of Cincinnati, the Catholic Telegraph Register.
+In 1938, Issenmann was appointed editor of the archdiocesan newspaper, the Catholic Telegraph Register.
 He was named as a professor of theology in 1942 at Mt.
 St. Mary Seminary.
-Issenmann was raised to the rank of monsignor in 1943 and became chancellor and vicar general in 1945.
+The Vatican elevated Issenmann to the rank of monsignor in 1943.
+He was named chancellor and vicar general in 1945.

 Auxiliary Bishop of Cincinnati

-On March 24, 1954, Issenmann was appointed auxiliary bishop of the Archdiocese of Cincinnati and titular bishop of Phytea by Pope Pius XII.
-He received his episcopal consecration on May 25, 1954, from Archbishop Karl Alter, with Archbishop Urban Vehr and Bishop George Rehring serving as co-consecrators.
+On March 24, 1954, Issenmann was appointed auxiliary bishop of Cincinnati and titular bishop of Phytea by Pope Pius XII.
+He received his episcopal consecration at St. Monica Church in Cincinnati on May 25, 1954, from Archbishop Karl Alter, with Archbishop Urban Vehr and Bishop George Rehring serving as co-consecrators.

 Bishop of Columbus

-Pope Pius XII appointed Issenmann as the sixth bishop of the Diocese of Columbus on December 5, 1957.

-During his tenure in Columbus, Issenmann established the Diocesan Development Fund so as to supply for the expansion of the diocese, which added eight parishes and six high schools under Issenmann.
-He also found a new building to house diocesan offices, and offered a televised Mass every week.
+Pope Pius XII appointed Issenmann as the sixth bishop of Columbus on December 5, 1957.During his tenure in Columbus, Issenmann established the Diocesan Development Fund so as to supply for the expansion of the diocese, which added eight parishes and six high schools under Issenmann.
+He also found a new building to house diocesan offices, and offered a televised mass every week.
 Attending the Second Vatican Council in Rome from 1962 to 1965, he also served as the assistant episcopal chair of lay organizations for the National Catholic Welfare Conference.

 Coadjutor Bishop and Bishop of Cleveland

-Pope Paul VI appointed Issenmann as coadjutor bishop of the Diocese of Cleveland and titular bishop of Filaca on October 7, 1964.
-He was installed on February 2, 1965 at St. John's Cathedral in Cleveland.
+Pope Paul VI appointed Issenmann as coadjutor bishop of Cleveland and titular bishop of Filaca on October 7, 1964.
+He was installed on February 2, 1965, at St. John's Cathedral in Cleveland.
 Issenmann automatically succeeded Bishop Edward Hoban as the seventh bishop of Cleveland on September 22, 1966.
 As bishop, he constructed the following schools in the diocese: